 - The financial institution can assess only allowable reasonable fees on IOLTA accounts.
 (See Rule 1.15(f)(5) and (i)(2))

 - The financial institution cannot engage in “negative netting.”
 No fees charged in excess of the earnings accrued on an individual account may be deducted from the earnings accrued on other IOLTA accounts.
 (See Rule 1.15(f)(5))

-Financial institutions that meet the interest rate comparability and ARDC overdraft notification requirements are included in the eligible financial institutions listed on the web site of the Lawyers Trust Fund.
+Financial institutions that meet the interest rate comparability and ARDC overdraft notification requirements are listed as eligible financial institutions on this website.

 If you have questions about eligible financial institution status and comparable rates, contact LTF Director of Finance and Operations Terri Smith-Ashford via email or at 312-938-3001.